Divekick: Reception

 Official PlayStation Magazine Benelux said it was "A fighting game with subpar graphics and just one attack should not get more than 10/100, but it actually is pretty fun.
 When playing multiplayer."
-IGN said "It is unfortunate that there’s not a better single-player mode, and more unfortunate that Divekick’s cultural insensitivity can be downright cringe-worthy, but it’s still a successful experiment in simplified fighting."
+IGN said "It is unfortunate that there's not a better single-player mode, and more unfortunate that Divekick's cultural insensitivity can be downright cringe-worthy, but it's still a successful experiment in simplified fighting."
 GameSpot said "Divekick's single-player game is lacking, but this two-button brawler turns into feet-flying fun with friends."
 Game Informer said "In the right environment and with the right people, Divekick offers some fun.
 But the lack of online lobbies drastically limits those opportunities.
 Like most novelties, the fun of Divekick is short-lived."
 Edge said "What had the potential to showcase to the uninitiated what makes fighting games so special has become a game aimed too squarely at those who already know."
 GamesRadar said "Though the path to boot-stomping nirvana is fraught with flaws, Divekick succeeds at simplifying high-level concepts into a bite-sized experience that only gets better with time."
 Joystiq said "Maybe Divekick is the future of fighting games.
 Maybe the hardcore tournament set really does want a fighter so barebones that it's basically marrow.
 Everyone else would be better served going elsewhere for their virtual pugilism fix."

+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences (AIAS) nominated Divekick for "Fighting Game of the Year".